digital-skills-for-researchers/example-python-project/README.md

 2. Enter the following command and press Enter:
   `python nldl.py`

-The program should create an image called `TEK0000.png` in the `output` folder.
+The program should create an image called `test.png` in the `output` folder.

 ### Processing Your Own Data

 Ensure you have run the program using the sample data first, so you can be sure there are no errors with the program or your Python installation.

+See the **Data Structure** section below for information on how your CSV files must be formatted.

 1. Create a new folder called `my_data` in the `sample-python-project` folder.
 2. Copy your CSV files to the `my_data` folder.
 3. Open the file `nldl.py` in a code editor.
-4. Modify the `source_file` setting at the top of the file to use one of your data files:
+4. Modify the `source_folder` setting at the top of the file to use one of your data files:
   ```
-  source_file = 'my_data/my_data_file.CSV'
+  source_folder = 'my_data'
   ```
 5. Save your changes.
 6. Open your command line to the `sample-python-project` folder.
 7. Enter the following command and press Enter:
   `python nldl.py`

-The program should create an image called `my_data_file.png` in the `output` folder.
+The program should create an image called `test.png` in the `output` folder.

 ## Data Structure

-This program assumes that the input file is a CSV and has the following format:
+This program assumes that the source folder contains CSV files in the following format:

 - **Column 1 and Column 2** contain metadata labels and their matching metadata values respectively.
 - **Column 4 and Column 5** contain time readings (milliseconds) and voltage readings respectively.

 Column 3 is unused.

+**Note:** The file extension must be ".CSV" in capital letters.